-Scrubbing Your House Of Bacteria Could Clear The Way for Fungus
+Scrubbing Your House Of Bacteria Could Clear The Way For Fungus

 You might think that the more you clean, the less germy your home is.